cxcandid/SmartLineLabeler/README.md

 ## Basic Plugin Usage

 I start with a simple demonstration of the basic plugin usage.
-Let’s open the QGIS project “No Labels” from the included GeoPackage file “SmartLineLabeler_Example.gpkg”.
-As baselayer we can load the Natural Earth World Map by typing the keyword “world” in the QGIS coordinates bar.
+Let’s open the QGIS project “No Labels” from the included GeoPackage file `SmartLineLabeler_Example.gpkg`.
+As baselayer we can load the Natural Earth World Map by typing the keyword `world` in the QGIS coordinates bar.

 After activating the SmartLineLabeler plugin (![SmartLineLabeler Icon](../main/images/image2.png)) a toolbar will appear on top of map canvas.

 ![SmartLineLabeler Toolbar](../main/images/image3.png)

-The Source Layer “underline_telecom_cables” is automatically selected, because it is the only Line Layer in the project.
-We can ignore the “Label Layer” selection because we will be creating a new temporary label layer.
-The “Label Layer” selection is required if we want to save the labels in an existing label layer.
+The Source Layer `underline_telecom_cables` is automatically selected, because it is the only Line Layer in the project.
+We can ignore the `Label Layer` selection because we will be creating a new temporary label layer.
+The `Label Layer` selection is required if we want to save the labels in an existing label layer.

-With “ID Column”, we can select an attribute field from the Source Layer that is needed to connect the Label Layer to the Source Layer (the primary key is automatically selected).
+With `ID Column`, we can select an attribute field from the Source Layer that is needed to connect the Label Layer to the Source Layer (the primary key is automatically selected).

 That’s all for now, we can create the first label stack.
 We pick a point on the map and drag the rubber band line over a cable bundle.
 The direction of the right angle indicates the label direction.
-When we select a second point, a new temporary label layer (“undersea_telecom_cables_labels (memory)”) is created and the first label stack is inserted.
+When we select a second point, a new temporary label layer (`undersea_telecom_cables_labels (memory)`) is created and the first label stack is inserted.

 ![SmartLineLabeler first label stack](../main/images/basic1.gif)

 The feature IDs are displayed as defaults.
-Next, we select the new label layer in the “Layers” panel and open the Layer Labeling Options.
+Next, we select the new label layer in the `Layers` panel and open the Layer Labeling Options.

 ![Layer Labeling Options](../main/images/image5.png)